 NOLA Food Fight returns on Thursday, May 25 at Spanish Plaza at Riverwalk.
 The all-inclusive food and cocktail competition will feature dozens of restaurants and spirits vying for top prize in several different categories: Top Traditional Dish, Top Creative Dish, Top Vegetarian Dish, Top Classic Cocktail, and Top Creative Cocktail.
 The one-night-only event will benefit the PLEASE Foundation, a Louisiana non-profit dedicated to breaking the cycle of poverty in New Orleans through education.

-Enjoy the city on long Memorial Day weekend.
+Enjoy the city on Memorial Day weekend.
 There’s plenty to do in tribute to our troops, including visits to the National WWII Museum, where WWII veterans receive free admission and visitors with military ID receive discounted admission.
-Additionally, Memorial Day weekend is seen as the unofficial kickoff to summer, so pack the sunscreen and head out for a sno-ball, or enjoy a delicious meal outdoors in NOLA.
+Additionally, Memorial Day weekend is seen as the kickoff to summer, so pack the sunscreen and head out for a sno-ball, or enjoy a delicious meal outdoors in NOLA.

 New Orleans Greek Festival returns on Memorial Day weekend, May 26-28.
 The sounds of Greek music fill the air, as does the wonderful aroma of Greek food during this indoor and outdoor fête.
 Music, cathedral tours, and Hellenic dancing are all on the schedule, as well as a 5K to kick off the fest, kids’ activities, and arts and crafts for sale.
 Tickets are $10.